 If you would like to add asparagus, zucchini or corn on the cob, add them to the pan ten minutes before root veggies are done.

-For rosemary vegetables, chop fresh rosemary and sprinkle over vegetables before cooking.
+For rosemary or thyme vegetables, chop fresh herbs and sprinkle over vegetables before cooking.

 You can use any root veggie you like or a combination of many.
 Carrots, beets, potatoes, shallots, butternut squash, even brussels sprouts etc...

 We small bloggers need all the help we can get.
 Subscribing and sharing on social media is very appreciated!